istio/istio.io/content/en/docs/setup/install/operator/index.md

 $ istioctl experimental profile diff 1.yaml 2.yaml
 {{< /text >}}

-### Show the differences in the generated manifests between the default profile and a customized install
+In addition, you can show the differences in the generated manifests between the default profile and a customized install using these commands:

 {{< text bash >}}
 $ istioctl experimental manifest generate > 1.yaml